Sub-inspector: India

 A sub-inspector (SI) is generally in command of few police personnel but this is the junior in-charge of a Police Station (with head constables, the equivalent of corporals, commanding police outposts).
 It is the lowest rank of officer who, under Indian Police rules and regulations, can file a charge sheet in court, and is usually the first investigating officer.
 Officers subordinate to them cannot file charge sheets, but can only investigate cases on their behalf.

-They can be station house officers in some states, like Kerala.
+Sub-Inspectors function as principal sub-inspectors, serving as officers in charge of law and order, or as crime sub-inspectors responsible for crime investigation at the police station level.
+They may also be posted to specialised units, such as traffic, special branches, or other operational wings.
+They can serve as station house officers in rural areas in some states.

 A sub-inspector ranks above an assistant sub-inspector of police (ASI) and below an inspector of police.
 Most sub-inspectors are directly recruited into the police and have better educational qualifications than lower-ranking police officers.

-In Kerala Police, the designation of grade sub-inspector (Grade SI) is awarded to officers promoted from the lower ranks after 25 years of service.
+In Kerala Police, the designation of grade sub-inspector (Grade SI) is awarded to officers from the lower ranks after 25 years of service.
 Although they wear the same rank insignia as regular sub-inspectors, they lack powers of regular sub-inspectors such as independent investigative authority, and cannot submit charge sheets.
+They continue to hold their substantive lower rank for official and legal purposes.
+A similar system exists in the Tamil Nadu Police, where eligible personnel from the constabulary are designated as Special Sub-Inspectors (SSI).

 Specialised forces such as the Central Armed Police Forces (CAPFs), State Armed Police Forces and Armed Police Battalions use the same rank, but generally these officers do not have any investigative powers.
 There are also specialist non-investigative officers in the police forces, such as sub-inspector (band), sub-inspector (motor transport) and sub-inspector (telecommunication).

 The rank insignia for a sub-inspector is two (five point) stars, and a red and blue striped ribbon at the outer end of the shoulder straps.
 This is similar to the insignia of a subedar in the Indian Army.
 An assistant sub-inspector has one (five point) star, and a red and blue striped ribbon at the outer end of the shoulder straps.
 This is similar to the insignia of a naib subedar in the Indian Army.
 The rank insignia for principal sub-inspector and additional sub-inspector are the same.

 For the post of sub-inspector and assistant sub inspector, a Staff Selection Commission (SSC) recruits eligible candidates on national level in various Central Armed Police Forces like BSF, CRPF, ITBP, SSB, CISF, and other Central Police Organisations, such as CBI, RPF.

 Sub Inspector of Central Armed Police Forces and State police Forces have same scale and pay level.

 In 2024 Manvi Madhu Kashyap became India's first openly transgender police sub-inspector.